This manual explains how to share files using a subversion (SVN) repository. For a

 extension with the asterix symbol, this single command adds the

-file, the .svg
+.png file, the .svg file, and the

-file together.
+.gif file together.
 Thus, this command will trigger the

 following response:

-Finally, these file need to be committed with the command
+Finally, these file need to be committed with the command svn commit -m

 "Added new image of the Agas map in three formats."